 Brandywine Writers’ Circle, of Delaware and Pennsylvania

 In the fall of 2011, the joy I felt upon the publication of my memoir coincided with several people in my journal groups expressing the desire to do creative writing.
 In the spirit of “Paying it Forward” for the wonderful support I received when writing my book, I offered to facilitate a weekly group for them to make that leap.
-Five years later, Brandywine Writers’ Circle now has a diverse group of 13, as well as an alumni group, working on a wide range of creative writing and visual art projects.
+Seven years later, Brandywine Writers’ Circle now has a diverse group of 17, as well as alumni, working on a wide range of creative writing and visual art projects.
 Tom Davis is president of the alumni association.
 BWC holds three writing retreats a year.
-We have also provided awards to students of a local performing arts school and hope to do other projects in the community.
-It is my pleasure to introduce our 13 members.
+We have also provided awards to students of a local performing arts school,donations to a veteran’s writing group, and an artistic grant to our own member.
+It is my pleasure to introduce our 17 members and seven alumni.

 Kathleen Buckalew is a native of Wilmington, DE, with a BA in art from the University of Delaware, and an MFA in photography from the George Washington University.
 She has worked as a printer and photographer at the Delaware Art Museum, and Hagley Museum and Library in Wilmington, DE, and the National Gallery of Art in Washington, DC.
 Ms. Buckalew teaches digital photography at the Delaware Art Museum, Delaware College of Art and Design, and Cecil College, along with occasional workshops in iphoneography, portrait, and documentary photography.
 She works as a freelance photographer, has many personal projects, and exhibits her work regularly.
 Ms. Buckalew is available for free-lance work, private instruction, speaking about and showing her work, and consultation about photography: firstname.lastname@example.org.

-Kaye’s life was completely turned inside out as she became caregiver and then a widow at age 56.
+Kaye’s life was completely turned inside out as she became caregiver and then a widow when her husband died at age 58.
 With a new priority list and definition of success, she left the corporate world to fulfill a lifelong need to write.
-She is currently working on Weeping Without Tears, A Memoir of Lessons Learned, exploring her grief experiences and the lessons her ancestors’ lives taught her along the way.
-A biography of a 125 year old building in Harrisburg, PA, and a fiction piece about a library archivist bent on reclaiming her family’s ancestral properties are also keeping Kaye’s pen busy.
+She is currently working on, Weeping Without Tears, Lessons in Legacy, exploring her grief experiences and the lessons she learned while researching her ancestors’ lives.
+Kaye is also working on a couple of other projects including a biography of a 125 year old building on the corner of the Cameron Street Bridge in Harrisburg, PA, and a fiction piece about a library archivist who is stealing one of a kind documents to reclaim her family’s ancestral properties.

 Alexa is active in her community as a certified Laughter Yoga Teacher and Laughter Ambassador.
 She leads weekly laughter club meetings in Media, as well as Laughter Yoga sessions and motivational presentations for private groups and corporations.
 She also offers Laughter Yoga Leader Certification trainings.
 Alexa enjoys being part of Brandywine Writers’ Circle, where she can improve upon her writing 132 skills and learn from others in the group.
 She is a Toastmaster CC, leads a French Conversation Group in Media, and is a member of the Rose Tree -Media Optimist Club.
 Alexa loves to travel and has lived in New York, Zurich, Beijing and Paris.
 She has led an adventurous past as a fashion model, Cordon Bleu chef, a restaurateur, an International interpreter, a cultural specialist and concierge.
 She speaks five languages and loves learning more about other cultures and connecting with people from all over the world.